-2. CATEGORY 1 ELECTRICAL EQUIPMENT.

-Electrical equipment intended for connection to an electrical circuit of a nuclear explosive or HE subassembly is referred to as "Category 1 electrical equipment."
-Category 1 electrical equipment must be clearly identified and meet the following minimum requirements.

-a.
-General Requirements.

-- (1) Category 1 electrical equipment must have a safety requirements document that identifies the safety features. - (2) Category 1 electrical equipment must use the lowest practical values of internal and output currents and voltages. - (3) Category 1 electrical equipment must not apply unacceptable stimuli as the result of a single-point failure. - (4) Each item of Category 1 electrical equipment must have safety characteristics independent of the nuclear explosive's safety features. - (5) Each item of Category 1 electrical equipment and its interface with a nuclear explosive require the performance and documentation of a comprehensive safety analysis, including consideration of relevant abnormal environments. - (6) Each drawing issue of Category 1 electrical equipment and its interface with a nuclear explosive requires a completed NES evaluation. - (7) Procedures must be established to operate, control, calibrate, maintain, and store Category 1 electrical equipment. - (8) A record of approved Category 1 electrical equipment must be established and maintained.
-The record must identify each item of Category 1 electrical equipment by its unique designation and/or part number and associate it with the nuclear explosives for which it is authorized and the NES evaluations that examined its specific applications.
+- 2. CATEGORY 1 ELECTRICAL EQUIPMENT.
+Electrical equipment intended for connection to an electrical circuit of a nuclear explosive or main charge HE subassembly is referred to as Category 1 electrical equipment.
+Category 1 electrical equipment must be clearly identified and meet the following minimum requirements. - a.
+General Requirements. - (1) Each item of Category 1 electrical equipment must have safety features independent of the nuclear explosive's safety features. - (2) Category 1 electrical equipment must have a safety requirements document that identifies the safety features. - (3) Category 1 electrical equipment must use the lowest values of internal and output currents and voltages required to perform the function(s) and be documented and justified. - (4) Category 1 electrical equipment must not apply unacceptable stimuli or electrical energy in excess of its design limits as the result of a single-point failure. - (5) Each item of Category 1 electrical equipment and its interface with a nuclear explosive require the performance and documentation of a comprehensive safety analysis, including consideration of relevant abnormal environments. - (6) NES evaluations: - (a) A NES evaluation of Category 1 electrical equipment and its interface with a nuclear explosive is required prior to its implementation in a nuclear explosive operation. - (b) A NES evaluation is required prior to changing approved Category 1 electrical equipment.